-Kelowna is a palate pleaser, to say the least, with its diverse and rich food scene.
+Where to Eat & Drink - Kelowna is a palate pleaser, to say the least, with its diverse and rich food scene.
 From street-side cafes to lake-side bistros, there’s an abundance of appetizing dining and nightlife options.
 Enjoy a fresh drink from one of the breweries, cideries, or distilleries while visiting Kelowna.
-Some of the common restaurants are the Cactus Club, Earl’s, and Joey’s among the many others.
+Some of the common restaurants are the Cactus Club, Earl’s, and Joey’s.

 By car is the preferred way to get around Kelowna as most attractions are spread out and hard to get to otherwise.
 There’s also a pretty good bus service that can get you from downtown to the shopping mall or to the beaches, but not all attractions can be reached by the transit.
 There are some attractions that are only a few minutes away that you can go on foot or by bike.
 (Remember: Bring and wear your helmet since it’s mandatory in British Columbia).

 If you’ve never been to Kelowna, you’ll wonder what took you so long.
 If you’re a returning visitor, welcome back!
-Find home, condo rentals and other lodging for rent directly from owners with OwnerDirect.
+Find condo rentals and other lodgings for rent directly from owners with OwnerDirect.
 Book your vacation today.